TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_trigger_based_nc_examples.md

 [TOC]

-This example does trigger based normal current sampling.
+This example does trigger-based normal current sampling.
 Normal current Over-sampling Ratio (OSR), Over current OSR and Normal current trigger time can be configured by the user.
 There are two different examples based on number of %SDFM channels.

 # Three Channels

 Only one core - PRU is used for this example.

-The example does the below:
+The example does the following:
 - Set %SDFM channels: Channel 0 - Channel 2
 - Configure normal current sample trigger time (time for read sample) and OSR